 Bradley A. Long (or Brad) has been a professional medical librarian since 1995, joining Central Michigan University in the Summer of 2012.
-His primary responsibility is to serve as an embedded librarian within the College of Medicine (CMED).
-He also is responsible for developing the online library collections to support CMED and coordinates information literacy instruction within the CMED curriculum.
+His primary responsibility is to serve as the liaison librarian to the College of Medicine.
+He also is responsible for developing the online library collections to support the medical curriculum, along with coordinating information literacy instruction within the first two years of the curriculum.
 Brad also provides campus-wide support for EndNote Basic, on behalf of the University Libraries.
 His services have also been featured in the University Libraries' newsletter, Reference Point, in both the Fall 2012 issue and the Fall 2013 issue.

 Brad earned his Master of Science in Library Science from Clarion University of Pennsylvania and a Bachelor of Science in Health Sciences from Lock Haven University of Pennsylvania.
-His academic experience includes serving first as an Information Services Librarian, then as Serials & Electronic Collections Librarian at Thomas Jefferson University in Philadelphia, PA, in addition to being the Head of Reference & Liaison Services at SUNY Upstate Medical University in Syracuse, NY.
+His academic library experience includes serving first as an Information Services Librarian, then as Serials & Electronic Collections Librarian at Thomas Jefferson University in Philadelphia, PA.
+He later served as the the Head of Reference & Liaison Services at SUNY Upstate Medical University in Syracuse, NY.
 He has also taught online masters-level Library Science courses for Clarion University of Pennsylvania.
 For the first five years of his career, he served as a librarian at teaching hospitals in both Pittsburgh, PA and Wheeling, WV.
-Brad is also a senior level member of the Academy of Health Information Professionals.
+Brad is a senior level member of the Academy of Health Information Professionals.

-His professional expertise includes medical database searching, open-access publishing support, evidence-based medicine instruction, and electronic resource collection development.
+His professional expertise includes medical database searching, evidence-based medicine instruction, systematic review & faculty research support, and electronic resource collection development.
 His research interests include embedded librarianship within a medical school curriculum, library services to unaffiliated healthcare professionals, and electronic resource management in the health sciences, in addition to librarian-level involvement in systematic reviews and meta-analyses.
 Brad also serves as a Librarian Selector for Doody's Core Titles in the Health Sciences.

-Hussain N, Ferreri TG, Prusick PJ, Banfield L, Long B, Prusick VR, Mohit B. Adductor canal block versus femoral canal block for total knee arthroplasty: a meta-analysis: what does the evidence suggest?
+Hussain N, Ferreri TG, Prusick PJ, Banfield L, Long B, Prusick VR, Mohit B. Adductor canal block versus femoral nerve block after total knee arthroplasty: A systematic review and meta-analysis.
 Regional Anesthesia and Pain Medicine.
 2016; 41(3):314-20.

 Muellenbach J, Rand D, Long BA.
 MLA News.
 Budgeting for an opening day collection in “born digital” libraries.
 Sep.
 2016. http://www.mlanet.org/p/do/sd/sid=2447&fid=6295&req=direct&source=5